GrayJack/coreutils/CONTRIBUTING.md

 In the Issues tracker, click in the button `New issue`, then select the `Feature request` option.
 After that, add the required information about the bug in the template, and submit.

 ### Pull Requests
-After forking and making your changes, always make a Pull Request to the `dev` branch with a proper message saying what is changed.
+After forking and making your changes, always make a Pull Request to the `master` branch with a proper message saying what is changed.

 ## Styleguides
 ### Git Commit Messages